dxvid-pts/miniplayer/README.md

 [See example](https://pub.dev/packages/miniplayer/example)

 ## Roadmap
-- [ ] Add a controller to be able to set positions programmatic
 - [ ] Add an option to handle horizontal gestures as well (like Spotify does)
 - [ ] Rewrite the API for onDismiss (breaking change)